ISC2 Women in Cybersecurity 2024 Research Report

 Introduction

 Cybersecurity, like many industries, is struggling to make sense of continued macroeconomic and geopolitical uncertainty.
 The ISC2 Cybersecurity Workforce Study found that 75% of cyber professionals believe that the current threat landscape is the most challenging it has been in the past five years, while more than two-thirds (67%) report that their organization lacks the cybersecurity staff needed to prevent and troubleshoot security issues.
-While the global cybersecurity workforce increased by 8.7% year-on-year to 5.5 million professionals, the highest ISC2 has ever recorded, the workforce gap is growing even faster, meaning that despite record numbers of people working in the profession, there is still a worrying number of unfilled demand in critical areas.
+While the global cybersecurity workforce increased by 8.7% year-on-year to 5.5 million professionals, the highest ISC2 has ever recorded, the workforce gap is growing even faster, meaning that despite record numbers of people working in the profession, there is still a worrying level of need in critical areas.
 The profession needs to grow by almost 75% to close this gap.
 One prominent area to look at to address this issue is the diversity of the profession.
 For various historical reasons, cybersecurity has not performed very well in this area.
 Attracting and retaining more individuals from non-traditional career and educational backgrounds, including attracting more women and professionals of color, is essential to address the workforce shortage.

 Globally, 14,865 people took part in the 2023 ISC2 Cybersecurity Workforce Survey.
 Of this, 17% of the respondents were women.
 While this is a worryingly low figure compared to other sectors like the legal profession (53% women) and the accountancy sector (46% women), we took a deeper look at the data and discovered a number of positive trends, including women’s pathways into the profession, the roles they play within cybersecurity teams and the career path similarities with men in many areas.
 We also drilled further into the data around persistent challenges regarding salary, satisfaction and authenticity.